Naftoreiclag/Cpp-Project-Template/README.md

 A copy of this license is available in the `LICENSE` file located in the root of this repository.

-Included in this repository is the source code for other open-source projects that are embedded in this project.
-This source code for these third-party projects is available in the `src/.../thirdparty` subdirectory.
+Included in this repository may be source code for other open-source projects that are embedded in this project.
+This source code for such third-party projects is available in the `src/thirdparty` subdirectory.
-These projects may be subject to different licensing terms.
-Please See individual files for details.
+Such projects may be subject to different licensing terms.
+Please see individual files for details.

 Files found outside the `src/` repository, including but not limited to those